gymreklab/str-mpra/README.md

 # str-mpra

 Design and analysis of STR MPRA experiments

-Folders:
-* `design/`: contains scripts for designing oligos
+* `design/`: contains info about the MPRA design

-* `process_iseq_prelim/`: contains scripts for prelim results comparing different enzymes and oligo types
+* `processing/`: contains workflow for processing sequencing runs and obtaining filtered count data

-* `scripts/`: contains scripts for processing fastqs in to counts
+* `analyses/`: contains scripts and notebooks for performing various analyses